 Compounds having the same molecular formula but different structural formulas and properties are known as Isomers and this phenomenon is known as Isomerism.

-- Structural Isomerism: Compounds having an equivalent formula but different structures are called Structural isomers Example: Isomers of butane (C4H10)
+- Structural Isomerism: Compounds having an equivalent formula but different arrangement of atoms are called Structural isomers.

 - Each successive members in a homologous series differ by CH2 unit or 14 mass unit.